 Now that some of the dust has settled after ALSC's decision to postpone its ruling on proposed southern pine design values, the debate can begin with all sides in the mix.
 While the debate continues about the need for new design values, what does the industry do in the mean time to protect itself from inadequate design?
 An engineer from Florida recently asked me this question and it definitely bears some consideration.
 An edited version of my response is as follows:

 First, I have yet to see the actual proposed new design values.
 While I do not doubt the testing, I would like to see the test data.
-Researchers at Mississippi State have conducted some tests that show a decrease in lumber strength but not enough to justify the amount of design value reduction proposed by SPIB.
+Researchers athave conducted some tests that show a decrease in lumber strength but not enough to justify the amount of design value reduction proposed by SPIB.
+Mississippi State

 Second, while the proposed new values cover each size of southern pine, only 2x4's have been tested.
 I do not think we can assume a correlation between the design values of each size based on the In-Grade testing performed 20 years ago.
 Too much has changed in the timber industry.